zama-ai/fhevm/docs/developer/roadmap.md

 | Rem                   | `TFHE.rem`         | Binary             | -           |
 | Set inclusion         | `TFHE.isIn()`      | Binary             | -           |

+{% hint style="info" %}
-> **_NOTE 1:_** Random encrypted integers that are generated fully on-chain.
+Random encrypted integers that are generated fully on-chain.
 Currently, implemented as a mockup by using a PRNG in the plain.
-> Not for use in production!
+Not for use in production!
+{% endhint %}